nestauk/sdg-mapping/codebooks/codebook_sdg_9.md

 ## Labelling Instructions

-The key concepts of Goal 9 are:
+### Key Concepts of Goal 9

+To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of:

 * Quality, reliable, sustainable and resilient infrastructure
 * Grow inclusive and sustainable industrialization and manufacturing